Mtb-3/Weightless/README.md

 ## Installation
 1. Click the green (code) button and download as zip.
 2. Extract the contents to a file location of your choosing.
+3. Choose the correct folder based on your resolution.
-3. Run Modroller.exe or python source file.
+4. Run Modroller.exe or python source file.

 ## Usage